complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/per-edge-form.md

 {: .good-practices}
 - Use this Interface as a simple way to systematically collect data on edges.
 - Use the introductory panel to orient participants to the tasks within the form they will complete for each edge.
+- Consider including form fields to capture temporal data which utilize [input controls](../key-concepts/input-controls.md) like the DatePicker.

 {: .no_toc}
 #### Don't

 {: .bad-practices}
 - Avoid overloading this Interface with too many fields and/or text-heavy prompts.
 - Do not use this Interface in place of a dyad census as participants will only be asked to provide data on existing edges between alters rather than all possible alter combinations.
-If your study requires a [Dyad Census](add link), learn more about that Interface here.
+If your study requires a [Dyad Census](add link) you can add and configure that Interface in Architect.